mjkaufer/Comrat/README.md

 Now, with your node server running, you'll receive notifications for any of the supported events below!

+The ngrok URL should remain persistent for your server but, if you want a customized ngrok url or want to use your own server, simply open up `main.js` and mess with the line containing `ngrok.connect`.

 ## Supported Events

 * Pushes